-To do that, go to Management -> Configuration and click on Disable near Production mode and click Apply changes to save the changes.
+To do that, go to Top Cog -> Configuration -> Frontend and click on Disable near Production mode and click Apply Changes to save the changes.

 Updating localization files

-Localization files are processed separately combined all in one single file, so if you modify localization files in your plugin, you need to specifically cd into countly directory and run grunt locales before these changes would be displayed in the dashboard.
+Localization files are processed separately combined all in one single file, so if you modify localization files in your plugin, you need to run countly task locales before these changes would be displayed in the dashboard.

 Updating server side files

 Since nodejs runs a process with preloaded files, every time you update server side files, you will need to restart this process for changes to take an effect, to do that, simply run

 countly restart on your server